xkema/xkema.github.io/_drafts/2020-08-03-developer-notes-for-the-blog.md

 ## styleguide

+- use full absolute paths for blog-demo-* pages, use /2020/blog-title paths for inner blog links
 - use lowercase [@todo change lowecase requirement], space separated words for tags, like "hola lola" (will be slugified with latin option "hola-lola")
 - each demo page goes into their own repo
 - demo repos use "blog-demo-{{post_title | slugify: "latin" }}" format for their name